petr7555/future-minesweeper/README.md

     Considering performance, the first algorithm is in O(n) where n is the number of mines.
     The second is in O(n) where n is the number of cells.

-    If solved with the second algorithm, the problem is embarrassingly parallel.
+    If solved with the second algorithm, the problem is embarrassingly parallel (map reduce).
 We can split the field into subsections and generate clues for each section on its own CPU.
     Using the first option, this would require locks on the cells.